YuchiTongyouHelios/documentation/peertutor.md

 - **16 July:** Finalised launch plan: target pilot with 10–20 students in September.
 - **17 July:** Set up this documentation repository to track future user numbers, testimonials, and iterations.
 - Entered multiple international competitions with PeerTutor (see Competitions log):
+- **4 August:** recieved email from Dean Wong and scheduled meeting on Sep 2 regarding Peertutor.

 *Next milestone: Pilot launch at DBS in September 2026.*